 Introduction

-The burden of SARS-CoV 2 infections among health care workers (HCW) continues to exceed that of the general community[1,2,3].
-This may be due to significant knowledge gaps regarding route of transmission[4] or failures of our personnel protection systems.
+The burden of SARS-CoV 2 infections among health care workers continues to exceed that of the general community[1,2,3].
+This could be due to knowledge gaps regarding route of transmission and infectivity,[4] or failures of our personnel protection systems.

-Disposable N95 respirators (N95s) are widely used for protection of HCW from respiratory pathogens including SARS-CoV 2.
-However, recent meta-analysis suggest that N95s have failed to significantly reduce infections among HCWs compared to standard surgical masks[5,6].
+Half face respirators such as single use N95 respirators (N95s) are widely used for protection of North American health care workers from respiratory pathogens including SARS-CoV 2.
+However, recent meta-analysis suggest that N95s have failed to significantly reduce infections among health care workerss compared to standard surgical masks[5,6].
 Available studies also suggest that N95s may not provide consistent performance, even after standardized fitting and training[7,8].
-Overall the currently available data suggests that either SARS-CoV 2 has other significant routes of transmission, in addition to droplets and aerosols, against which HCWs are not adequately protected, or that N95 respirators do not provide adequate protection against droplets and close-range aerosols.
+Taken together, this suggests that either SARS-CoV 2 has other significant routes of transmission, in addition to droplets and aerosols, against which HCWs are not adequately protected, or that N95 respirators do not provide adequate protection against droplets and close-range aerosols.

 The performance of N95s and other negative pressure respirators primarily depends on a stable face seal to prevent entrainment of unfiltered air[9].
-Consistency of this seal is essential to protect HCWs, particularly anesthesiologists.
-Anesthesiologists are highly involved in the management of COVID patients; serving on rapid response teams, as well as delivering care in the operating room and ICU, all roles that involve high levels of aerosolizing procedures and COVID exposure[10].
+Consistency of this seal is essential to protect health care workers, particularly anaesthetists.
+Anaesthetists are highly involved in the management of COVID patients; serving on rapid response teams, as well as delivering care in the operating room and ICU, all roles that involve high levels of aerosolizing procedures and COVID exposure[10].

 Limited supply of N95 respirators has led to the development of alternative methods of respiratory protection, including altering commercially available masks designed for other industries and applications, potentially resulting in inconsistent protection.
 Modified snorkel masks (SM)with attached high efficiency filters[11] are a particularly attractive option because they are widely available and offer full-face protection.
-However SMs, like N95s require a stable facial seal.
-In the absence of rigorous testing[12], SMs may provide a false sense of security to HCWs.
+However snorkel maskss, like N95s require a stable facial seal.
+In the absence of rigorous testing[12], snorkel maskss may provide a false sense of security to HCWs.

-Further modification of SM with a small inexpensive fan to provide filtered positive purified air pressure and convert this into a Positive Air Pressure Respirator (PAPR) could potentially overcome the requirement of a consistent facial seal and may provide superior protection.
-PAPRs are considered gold standard when dealing with virulent airborne pathogens, and were utilized extensively by the Chinese airway teams, and may have led to the low health care worker infection rate seen in Wuhan [13].
-Unfortunately, cost and availably have precluded their widespread use in the current pandemic.
-We sought to determine if N95s and Snorkel Masks (SM) equipped with filters provide consistent protection levels in healthcare workers and if the addition of a positive pressure via an inexpensive powered air purifier respirator (PAPR) to the SM can enhance protection.
+Powered air-purifying respirators (PAPRs) are considered gold standard when dealing with virulent airborne pathogens[13], and were utilized extensively by the Chinese airway teams, and may have led to the low health care worker infection rate seen in Wuhan [14].
+Unfortunately, availably have precluded their widespread use in the current pandemic.
+Further modification of snorkel masks with a small inexpensive fan to provide filtered positive purified air pressure and convert this into a Powered air-purifying respirator could potentially overcome the requirement of a consistent facial seal and may provide superior protection.

+We sought to determine the failure patterns and filtration efficacy of single use N95s, snorkel masks with a high efficiency filter, and snorkel masks equipped with a powered air-purifying respirator in healthcare workers.

 Materials and Methods

-After obtaining institutional review board approval, 54 HCWs previously qualitatively fit tested and trained on disposable N95 masks by the institutional occupational health department within the past year were recruited.
+After obtaining institutional review board approval, 54 health care workers previously qualitatively fit tested and trained on disposable N95 masks by the institutional occupational health department within the past year were recruited.